arnaskro/react-component-loader/README.md

-# react-component-loader
+# react-module-import

 [![npm package][npm-badge]][npm]

-Loads in an external component into your react project.
+Loads in an external module into your react project.
 The import should include the component itself, a reducer and the actions.

 Example below:
 ...